Call Wall, Put Wall & Gamma Flip: 3 Key Levels

 GEX levels are available at every tier, but the depth of data determines how precisely you can trade them:

-See call walls, put walls, and the gamma flip visually with the free GEX tool - no account required.
+See call walls, put walls, and the gamma flip visually with the free GEX tool (unlocks with a free API key, 30-second signup).
 For API access, grab a free key from the pricing page and start pulling levels in minutes.

 Understanding what these levels are is one thing.
 Using them correctly is another.
 Here are the most common errors: